Advanced Yellow-billed Cuckoo Field Workshop

 Description

-Join Western Birding for an intensive, limited-capacity field workshop designed for professionals seeking experience with Yellow-billed Cuckoo (YBCU) ecology and conservation.
-This advanced training is tailored specifically for biologists, environmental consultants, and land managers looking to gain hands-on experience in survey design, protocol implementation, and the nuanced behavior of this elusive species while fulfilling supervised field hours required for a USFWS Section 10(a)1(A) recovery permit.
+Join Western Biology for an intensive, limited-capacity field workshop designed for professionals seeking experience with Yellow-billed Cuckoo (YBCU) ecology and conservation.
+This advanced training is tailored specifically for biologists, environmental consultants, and land managers looking to gain hands-on experience in survey design, protocol implementation, and the elusive behavior of this federally-threatened species while fulfilling supervised field hours required for a USFWS Section 10(a)1(A) recovery permit.
+Call to inquire about potential July or August dates.

 Workshop Highlights